NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 #### Txn-JAG Transmission Methods

-When a Txn-JAG is presented directly to an endpoint, the workload MUST include the Txn-JAG in an HTTP header named Txn-JAG.
+When a Txn-JAG is presented directly to an endpoint, the workload MUST include the Txn-JAG in an dedicated HTTP header named Txn-JAG.
 This dedicated header avoids ambiguity with the Authorization header, which is conventionally associated with access tokens per {{RFC6750}}.